Semrush helps you:

 Here’s where you see the exact keywords that your competitors’ already rank for.

-To do this, you’ll need to use a tool, like SemRush or Ahrefs.
+To do this, you’ll need to use a tool, like Semrush.

 No matter which tool you end up using, the process is exactly the same.